Today, we’re going to help you choose the best smoker grill combo to suit your precise budget, needs, and desires.

 A barrel-style grill smoker combo offers all the features you use at home, with the bonus of all accessories stored inside it.

-You’ll be ready to grill within minutes of taking this barrel out of the box.
-It measures 21 x 21 x 31.1 inches, and weighs 57 pounds, so is perfectly manageable for most people alone.
-And there’s no tricky assembly, just unpack everything and it’s ready to go.
+You’ll be ready to cook within minutes of taking this barrel out of the box.
+It measures 21 × 21 × 31.1 inches, and weighs 57 pounds, so is perfectly manageable for most people alone.
+And there’s no tricky assembly, just unpack everything, and it’s ready to go.

-The Pit Barrel cooker is constructed from durable steel, upgraded to 18 gauge, coated with a porcelain enamel layer.
+The Pit Barrel smoker is constructed from durable steel, upgraded to 18 gauge, coated with a porcelain enamel layer.
 This allows it to function better in adverse weather conditions.

-A barrel cooker is so simple to use and has a huge capacity.
+A barrel style cooker is so simple to use and has a huge capacity.
 Although you get grill grates for burgers, steaks or plank cooking salmon, you also get hanging hooks.
-Larger cuts of meat or whole birds can be hung for smoking, and should result in a crispy skin.
+Larger cuts of meat or whole birds can be hung for smoking and result in crispy skin.

 The hooks tend to be easier to clean than traditional grates of other smoker grill combos, and just as simple to use.
 Just season the meat, hang it from a hook or rod, close the lid and leave until cooked.

-For tailgating or camping, it’s easy to pack up, with very little fuss or assembly needed at the other end.
+It’s easy to pack up for tailgating or camping, with very little fuss or assembly needed at the other end.
 To take home, merely empty the ashes when cold, by tipping over the barrel—in a responsible way of course!

 - Large capacity.

 - Great for smoking meats, with a set-up and forget-about-it process.